BALTIMORE — Jimmy's Famous Seafood has started a fund to help Baltimore restaurants struggling with the impact of COVID-19 restrictions.

 Minadakis says he was inspired by Barstool Sports recent fundraising effort to save struggling businesses.

-In particular he says Baltimore City restaurants are dying an inevitable death due to the mayor's restrictions, highlighting lost income over the holidays and the Ravens playoff run.
+In particular he says Baltimore City restaurants are dying an inevitable death due to the mayor's restrictions, highlighting lost income.

-Minadakis said he worries about thousands of workers who have lost their jobs as result, and questions if many of the city's restaurants will survive and ever fully reopen.
+Minadakis said he worries about thousands of workers who have lost their jobs as result, and questions if many of the city's restaurants will ever fully reopen.

 He added that many diners are choosing to go outside of the city to eat.